hwanclin/hwanclin.github.io/_pages/research.md

 I pioneered research into a novel reward mechanism coined “Intertemporal Bounty” to function as an alternative to the patent system.
 I simulated the net welfare gain by replacing patents with intertemporal bounties, respectively, for four selected drug sectors in the United States in [Grinols and Lin (2011)](https://doi.org/10.1016/j.jedc.2011.04.010) and for a calibrated US economy in  [Lin (2016)](https://doi.org/10.1016/j.jmacro.2016.09.007).

-### 3. The amortizing innovation-backed securities (IBS)
+### 3. The amortizing innovation-backed securities

 I innovated a special class of amortizing securities coined “Innovation-Backed Securities” (IBS) to work as a Pareto-efficient alternative to patents.
-Building on the idea of intertemporal bounties, the socially optimal design for IBS has been worked out in two dimensions (payout ratio vs. payout term) in [Lin (2020)](https://doi.org/10.1007/978-3-030-38227-8_25).
+Building on the idea of intertemporal bounties, the socially optimal design for this special class of securities has been worked out in two dimensions (payout ratio vs. payout term) in [Lin (2020)](https://doi.org/10.1007/978-3-030-38227-8_25).

 ### 4. Region-specific needs and North-South protection of IPRs